-Enhance Wilsonville's tourism attractors, events and experiences to meet and exceed the expectations of visitors and event organizers.
+Enhance Wilsonville's tourism attractors and experiences to meet and exceed the expectations of visitors and event organizers.

-- 3.1 Encourage active participation by local product-suppliers and farm operators to participate in agri-tourism experiences, including the new Wilsonville-West Linn-Milwaukie Farm Loop. - 3.2 Establish Wilsonville as a bike-friendly city and one of Oregon's premier leisure cycling cities. - 3.3 Initiate and attract cycling events. - 3.4 Initiate programs to ensure that Wilsonville consistently presents outstanding experiences for horse show organizers, participants and attendees. - 3.5 Investigate the feasibility of establishing a signature event in Wilsonville to celebrate the start of horse show season.
+2.1 Encourage active participation by local product suppliers to participate in agri-tourism experiences, including the new Wilsonville-West Linn-Milwaukie Farm Loop.

+2.2 Establish the city as a bike-friendly city and one of Oregon's premier leisure cycling cities.

+2.3 Initiate and attract cycling events.

+2.4 Initiate programs to ensure thatWilsonville consistently presents outstanding experiences for horse show organizers, participants and attendees.

+2.5 Investigate the feasibility of establishing a signature event in Wilsonville to celebrate the start of horse show season.

-4. Infrastructure and Placemaking
+3. Infrastructure and Placemaking

-Ensure that tourism opportunities are optimized in government planning, development approvals, policy, infrastructure and placemaking.
+Optimize Tourism in government planning, policy, and development.

-- 4.1 Support a feasibility study for the development of the area surrounding Regal Cinemas or another area as an entertainment, sports, and leisure precinct. - 4.2 Support a hotel feasibility study to assess the medium term lodging and meeting space needs of the city. - 4.3 Investigate the feasibility of developing additional facilities within the City specifically designed for weddings, reunions and community events. - 4.4 Support the expansion and integration of Wilsonville's trails system and brand the main trails with distinctive themes and names. - 4.5 Support the construction of the proposed Bike-Ped-Emergency Bridge across the Willamette River. - 4.6 Support the completion of the Ice Age Tonquin Trail. - 4.7 Support the introduction of creative bike racks in areas popular with cyclists. - 4.8 Support a feasibility study to develop an covered venue for equestrian events. - 4.9 Support the development of all-weather, multi-purpose playing fields for sports tournaments. - 4.10 Support the development of the proposed push trail and new skate park. - 4.11 Support the improvement of river foreshore and water access for active and passive recreation, including boat launch.

-- 4.12 Support study of the enhancement of Boones Ferry Landing in Old Town as a recreation and tourism precinct. - 4.13 Support enhancements to the character and attractiveness of Wilsonville's key precincts - 4.14 Consider establishing a public art program. - 4.15 Support improvements to the attractiveness and sense of welcome at city gateways. - 4.16 Support the development and implementation of a comprehensive wayfinding signage system. - 4.17 Support the development of a comprehensive directional and event signage strategy. - 4.18 Support the establishment of a museum/interpretive center and commemorative sculptures for the Oregon Korean War Memorial.

-5. Marketing Communications
+3.1 Investigate the feasibility of redeveloping the area surrounding Regal Cinemas as an entertainment, sports, and leisure precinct.

+3.2 Support a hotel feasibility study to assess the medium term lodging and meeting space needs of the city.

+3.3 Investigate the feasibility of developing additional facilities within the City parks specifically designed for weddings, reunions and community events.

+3.4 Support the expansion and integration of Wilsonville's trails system and brand the main trails with distinctive themes and names.

+3.5 Support the construction of the Bike-Ped-Emergency Bridge across the Willamette River.

+3.6 Support the completion of the Ice Age Tonquin Trail.

+3.7 Introduce creative bike racks in areas popular with cyclists.

+3.8 Support a feasibility study to develop an undercover venue for equestrian events.

+3.9 Support the development of all-weather multi-purpose fields for sports tournaments.

+3.10 Support the development of the proposed push trail and new skate park.

+3.11 Investigate the development of a proposed indoor aquatic center for the conduct of swimming events.

+3.12 Improve river foreshore and water access for active and passive recreation.

+3.13 Enhance Boones Ferry Landing in Old Town as a recreation and tourism precinct.

+3.14 Develop the character and attractiveness of Wilsonville's key precincts

+3.15 Consider establishing a public art program.

+3.16 Increase the attractiveness and sense of welcome at city gateways

+3.17 Develop and implement a comprehensive wayfinding signage system.

+3.18 Develop a comprehensive directional and event signage strategy.

+3.19 Support the establishment of a statue of General Douglas MacArthur near the Korean War Memorial.

+4. Expand use of traditional, digital and environmental media.